 Page & URL Info

-The first part of our on-page SEO checklist concerns page and URL info—that is, the components that describe your individual webpages to both users and search engines.
-Here’s what to look out for.
+The first part of our on-page SEO checklist concerns the page and URL info.
+These are the components that describe your web pages to both users and search engines.
+Here's what to look out for.

 The first step to getting your content to perform well in SERPs is giving it the chance to even appear on them in the first place.